Shun1124/BScACS-Major-Project/README.md

 2. Modify a non-critical registry key. such as `LimitBlankPasswordUse`, multiple times.
 3. Count the number of modificaitons to confirm if an alert is sent only after reaching the specified threshold.

+### Test Case 6: Cross-Platform Monitoring
+1. Modify a .plist file on macOS or a critical registry key on Windows.
+2. Confirm that changes are logged and alerts are triggered.

+### Test Case 7: Cross-Platform Monitoring Page
+1. Launch the program
+2. Pick the operating system desired to be monitored.
+3. The main monitoring page will be shown according to the chosen opeating system.

 ## Code Structures
 ### Frontend (QML)
-- **main.qml**: The main user interface, displaying logs, alerts, and registry key statuses.
-Allows users to interact with monitoring settings and alert configurations.
+- **main.qml**: Defines the main QML user interface for the application, likely setting up navigation and the base layout.

+- **WindowsDashboard.qml**: Defines the user interface for the Windows dashboard of the application, tailored to display and manage Windows-specific settings and data.

+- **Welcome.qml**: Defines the user interface for the welcome page of the application, likely including navigation to other sections.

+- **MacOSDashboard.qml**: Defines the user interface for the macOS dashboard of the application, providing layout and functionality specific to macOS.

 ### Backend (C++ with Qt)
-- **main.cpp**: Initializes the AWS SDK and application settings, loads the QML UI, and exposes core components to the QML interface.
+- **main.cpp**: Contains the entry point for the application, initializing the program and starting the Qt application runtime.

-- **registryKey.h/registryKey.cpp**: Represents each registry key being monitored.
-Tracks key values, state, critical status, and manages registry interactions.

-- **monitoring.h/monitoring.cpp**: Contains the core monitoring logic.
-Sets up timers to check for registry changes and triggers alerts or rollbacks based on the key's status.

-- **rollback.h/rollback.cpp**: Implements rollback mechanisms for critical registry keys, ensuring their values revert to the previous state when changes are detected.
+- **registryKey.h/registryKey.cpp**: Implements functions for interacting with Windows registry keys, such as reading, writing, or monitoring changes.

+- **monitoringBase.h/WindowsMonitoring.cpp/WindowsMonitoring.h/MacOSMonitoring.h/MacOSMonitoring.cpp**: Specifies the registry keys for Windows and plist files for macOS to be monitored, along with their criticality statuses.

+- **WindowsRollback.h/WindowsRollback.cpp/MacOSRollback.cpp/MacOSRollback.h**: Implements the functionality for rolling back changes to registry keys or configurations when necessary, based on critical status or user settings.

 - **alert.h/alert.cpp**:Manages alert notifications using AWS SNS for SMS alerts and AWS SES for email alerts.
-Alerts are sent based on registry key changes and configured thresholds.
+Alerts are sent based on registry key and .plist changes and configured thresholds.

 - **settings.h/settings.cpp**: Manages user-configurable settings, such as alert thresholds and contact information (email and phone number).

-- **registryKeyModel.h/registryKeyModel.cpp**: Defines a custom model to represent registry keys in the UI.
-Custom roles (e.g., `NameRole`, `IsCriticalRole`, `DisplayTextRole`) expose data points for dynamic display and management in the QML interface.
+- **registryKeyModel.h/registryKeyModel.cpp**: Provides the implementation for a model representing registry keys, likely used to manage and display registry data in the application.

-- **jsonUtils.h//jsonUtils.cpp**: Contains utility functions to read and parse JSON data.
-Loads registry key information from `monitoredKeys.json` at startup.
+- **WindowsJsonUtils.h//WindowsJsonUtils.cpp/MacOSJsonUtils.cpp/MacOSJsonUtils.h**: Implements utility functions for handling JSON data, likely for parsing, reading, and writing configurations or monitoring-related data.

-- **CMakeLists.txt**: Configures the project's build process.
-It sets paths for the AWS SDK, defines dependencies for the Qt and AWS SDK components, organizes source files, and registers JSON configuration files.
-Essential for compiling and linking project components effectively.
+- **CMakeLists.txt**: Configures the build process for the project, specifying dependencies, source files, and setup for Qt and AWS SDK integration

+- **plist.cpp/plist.h**: Implements functions for interacting with macOS plist files, such as reading, writing, or parsing them for specific configuration values.

+- **plistModel.cpp/plistModel.h**: Provides the implementation for a model representing plist files, likely used to manage and display plist data in the application.

 ### JSON Configuration
 - **awsconfig.json**: Stores AWS credentials for SES and SNS integrations.

 - **monitoredKeys.json**: Lists registry keys to be monitored, including their paths, values, and critical status indicators.

+- **monitoredPlists.json**: Specifies the registry keys for Windows and plist files for macOS to be monitored, along with their criticality statuses